juniorcoder2008/juniorcoder2008/README.md

 I use Windows 11 a my main OS but I also know Linux Mint, Kubuntu and Ubuntu.
 I love Bash, therefore I also love the new ```winget``` command in Windows 11!🤌👍

 ### Social Media
-Website: https://juniorcoder.de *(This website is made with Astro)*
+Website: https://juniorcoder.de *(This website is made with React)*

 Youtube: [JuniorCoder](https://www.youtube.com/channel/UCS19Yq0xKeFo4xVMc6ux1pA) *(At the moment there isn´t any content but soon I´ll create coding videos)*